stratohio/sensor_page/README.md

 crontab.
 The user needs write access to /var/www/html/data to write and append data to the sense.csv file.

-Temperature.html is the code to generate a plot it uses the
+Temperature.html is the code to generate a plot.
+It uses D3,
 <script src=
         "https://d3js.org/d3.v7.js">
     </script>